What Zoning District is my property located in? Contact Code Enforcement

 Recreation - Sports - Lacrosse League

 Do you have any Lacrosse Programs?
-Yes, we have three travel teams and a Lacrosse Clinic.
-We have a 3rd and 4th grade boys/girls, 5th and 6th grade boys and 5th, 6th grade girls team.
+Yes, we have four travel teams and a Lacrosse Clinic.
+We have a 3rd and 4th grade boys, 3rd & 4th Grade girls, 5th and 6th grade boys and 5th, and 6th grade girls team.
 We also have a Lacrosse Camp in the summer.